-After all, if you think about it, dogs are tamed wolves among us.
+After all, in a way, dogs are tamed wolves among us.
 This means a ton of things and none of them includes a leash.

 It is more often than we realize that a dog’s life is limited to 20-minute walks around the block.
 This lack of action is a recipe for misery for most dogs.
 How is someone unable to do better, and why did they end up with a dog in their household in the first place?

 Dogs may be tamed wolves, but we should not confuse tameness with vapidness.

 Before we became farmers, dentists, designers, or social media experts, we were nomads, free from property or borders, always unsafe and alerted.
 12.000 years can do a lot to a species, but it’s not enough time to change a 2 million years old genetic structure.
 The mentality and attitude of our ancestors are implanted in us, and this cannot be undone.